 Individual Government Bodies

-The Rector is responsible for the academic and administrative running of the university.
+The President is responsible for the academic and administrative running of the university.
 They are appointed by the Congregation for Catholic Education, following a proposal from the High Chancellor and with the approval of the Board of Trustees and the Portuguese Bishops’ Conference.
 They shall represent the university in all official situations, including in court.
 They have a four-year renewable mandate.
-During the performance of their duties, the Rector is assisted by one or more Vice-Rectors, the Rectors Council and the Financial Management Council.
+During the performance of their duties, the President is assisted by one or more Vice-Rectors, Pro-Rectors, the Rectors Council and the Financial Management Council.